SCE-Development/Clark/README.md

 # Project_MEANskills
-A web application based off of the MEAN stack that matches users with skills and helps you find the optimal project team members
+A web application based off of the MEAN stack that matches users with classes and skills, helping you find the optimal project team members

 ---